 Open Source software does not of itself introduce a lack of control of a risk to the commercially licensed software on other serves and systems. uncontrolled, or presents a risk to a secured network of commercial systems.
-The already high and steadily improving standards of reliability and transparency regularly achieved by such widely used and dependable open source systems as the ubiquitous Apache web server and the Open BSD operating system, which are proven favourites with internet service providers.
+The already high and steadily improving standards of reliability and transparency regularly achieved by such widely used and dependable open source systems as the ubiquitous Apache web server and the OpenBSD operating system, which are proven favourites with both private and commercial interests on the internet.